-The facility concerned is also in the scope of the environmental permitting process; the competent authorities set a control and monitoring plan (stating which parameters and how have to be monitored), the operators have to comply with the plan and the information resulting from the data collection for the plan are also used for the reporting to EPRTR.
+The facility concerned is also in the scope of the environmental permitting process; the competent authorities set a control and monitoring plan (stating which parameters and how to monitor them), the operators have to comply with the plan and the information resulting from the data collection for the plan are also used for the reporting to EPRTR.
 IPCC methodologies are referenced within the guidance documents as part of the methodologies to measure/calculate/estimate the information to the EPRTR.